dgcfung/film-app-components/README.md

 #### Step 6: Move the film rows to their own component

 Create a new component for each film row, called `FilmRow.js`.
-Have your `map` instead create an array of `FilmRow`s.
-Don't forget to pass the individual film prop to the component when creating them!
+Have your `map` instead render your `FilmRow` component.
+Don't forget to pass the individual `film` prop to the component when creating them!

+Don't forget to import your `FilmRow` component to `FilmList`

 Once you have this working, also pass `film.id` as a `key` prop to `FilmRow`, though you won't use it yet.